LaurenDurrell/CplusplusR/README.md

 chrono<br>
 random
 ## Function parameters: input data structures
+The fundamental algorithm function and the is_stable algorithm require either data.frames or named lists as inputs that represent the preference tables.
 ### DataFrame
-This function required two R DataFrames as input that represent the preference tables.
 The column names and the data should all be strings.
 The column names represent the names of the people who'd preferences are listed the the column below.
 Example:<br>
 A <- c('a','b','d')<br>